 Below are the final tallies for each category:

 - Rebates: $222.49

 - Sold Stuff Craigslist: $141.29

 - Carpooling: $104

 - Research Study: $75

 - SendEarnings Surveys: $27

 - Miscellaneous: $5

-I hope this serves as an example that while it may seem that putting small denominations of money into savings here or there, and getting a few rebates does not add up, if you give all of your miscellaneous money a purpose, then you can save up for something very large, and very tangible in your life.
+I hope this serves as an example that while it may seem that putting small denominations of money into savings here or there, and getting a few rebates does not add up, if you give all of your miscellaneous money a purpose, then you can save up for something large Click To Tweet, and very tangible in your life.
 For us, it’s off to Austria!